aws-samples/aws-modernization-with-snyk-and-hashicorp/content/50_Snyk/52_RunSnykCLI.md

 In this example, we have several issues that have a severity of Low or Medium, which is good for this workshop.
 The focus will be on the three Medium issues.

 The first one is about your AWS Security Group allowing open ingress, or being open to the internet.
 That is because the CIDR block access is specified as `0.0.0.0/0` for SSH access.
 Typically this is not a good practice, so let's review the file entitled `main.tf` to address the issue.
-Open the file in your editor and navigate to the section shown below.
+Open the file in your editor and navigate to the section shown below so you can check the AWS Security Group configuration.

 ```terraform
 resource "aws_security_group" "allow_ssh_from_anywhere" {